-- Non-revolving consumer loan takes into account current past-due, payments on due balances, how many times the original value is paid, the type of loan, and the remaining terms, among others. - Revolving consumer loan considers the current performance and historical behavior regarding the number of outstanding payments, how old the accounts are, the payments on the balance, as well as what percentage of use for the authorized line of credit. - Mortgage loan considers the current past-due, maximum number of past-due over the last four periods, willingness to pay and loan to value. - Commercial loan.- depending on the type of debtor, payment experience, INFONAVIT's payment experience, rating agencies' evaluation, financial risk, social-economical risk, financial soundness, country and industry risk, market share, transparency, standards and corporate governance.
+- Non-revolving consumer loan takes into account delinquency, the level of indebtedness, willingness to pay, seniority of the borrower with the institution, and credit behavior in the Credit Information Societies, among others. - Revolving consumer loan considers the current performance and historical behavior regarding the number of outstanding payments, how old the accounts are, the payments on the balance, as well as what percentage of use for the authorized line of credit.
+Additionally, the delinquency and the level of payment of the reports of Credit Information Companies are considered. - Mortgage loan considers the current past-due, maximum number of past-due over the last four periods, willingness to pay and loan to value of the updated housing with respect to the credit balance, and the credit behavior in the Credit Information Companies, among others. - Commercial loan.- depending on the type of debtor, payment experience, INFONAVIT's payment experience, rating agencies' evaluation, financial risk, social-economical risk, financial soundness, country and industry risk, market share, transparency, standards and corporate governance.